parisGPB/Neural-Style-Transfer/README.md

 W: image weight;
 H: image height

-## Arbitrary Neural Style Transfer
+## Arbitrary Fast Neural Style Transfer

-This solution combine the flexibility of the basic Neural Style Transfer and the speed of the Fast Transfer Style.
+This technique aims to tackle the previous FNST problem: the style-per-style training, which forces the Image Transformation Network to be trained for each different style image.
+This solution combines the flexibility of the basic NST and the speed of the Fast NST.

-Training this new algorithm with a large number of style paintings, provide an algorithm capable to understand new styles never previously observed.
+Also, after training this network with a large number of style paintings, the algorithm is capable of synthetizing new styles never previously observed.

-This model is based in 3 modules: Style prediction network, style transfer network and loss network.
-This model provides a generic representation for artistic styles that seems flexible enough to capture new artistic styles much faster than a single-purpose network.
+The structure is based on 3 modules: (1) The Style Prediction Network, (2) the Style Transfer Network and (3) the Loss Network.
+This model provides a generic representation for artistic styles flexible enough to capture new artistic styles much faster than a single-purpose network.

 - **Style transfer network**

-Reduces each style image into a point in an embedding space employing a pretrained Inception-v3 architecture and compute the mean across of each activation channel of the Mixed-6e layer which returns a feature vector with the dimension of 768.
-Then apply two fully connected layers on top of it to predict the final embedding S.
+This first component is the already explained Style Transformation Network of the previous section.
+In this case, however, the CNN must be formulated structured as an encoder/decoder, which will help embedding the information of the image in a few units.

+The study argues that the mean and variance of those few activations (smaller in terms of dimensions than the original image) is unique for each style image.
+Therefore, the goal is to predict these two parameters for any given style image.

 - **Style prediction network**

-Calculate the termed conditional instance normalization, which is based on applying a normalization with parameters that are specific for each style transfer.
+This network tries to predict the aforementioned parameters.
+It is trained to compute the conditional instance normalization, which is based on applying a normalization with parameters that are specific for each style transfer.

 <p align="center">
   <img width="100" src="Utils/formula10.png">
 </p>

-Where
-     * mu is the mean
-     * Sigma is the standard deviation
-     * Beta and gamma are learned by the neural network.
-Beta is the learned mean and gamma is the learned standard deviation
+Where 'mu' is the mean, 'sigma' is the standard deviation and 'beta' and 'gamma' are learned by the neural network.
+Beta is the learned mean and gamma is the learned standard deviation of the unit.

 The style prediction network is implemented using convolutional layers and residual blocks.